General Assembly and Church of the First Born: History

+McDonald was baptized by John N. Burton, and ordained to preach the gospel in Otoe County, Nebraska, about 1870.
+He claimed the divine gifts of healing, being reported as having even raised the dead.
+He left Nebraska for Texas in the spring of 1873, but by the end of the year was living and preaching around Chanute, Kansas.
+In the latter days of his life, McDonald relocated his family, to Linn County, Kansas where he died in February 1892.

 As recorded in a local newspaper, a great revival happened about 1876 near Arkansas City, Kansas.
 By September 1876, a church known simply as "The Followers of Christ" was organized.
 Arkansas City, KS later became the "port of entry" for those readying themselves for the Oklahoma land rush.
 By 1880, several hundred church members existed in the state of Kansas, though they always met in homes or school houses.
-In the latter days of his life, McDonald relocated his family, to Linn County, Kansas where he died in February 1892.